icure/icure-kotlin-sdk/docs/PatientApi.md

 <a name="getPatientHcPartyKeysForDelegate"></a>
 # **getPatientHcPartyKeysForDelegate**
-> kotlin.String getPatientHcPartyKeysForDelegate(patientId)
+> kotlin.collections.Map&lt;kotlin.String, kotlin.String&gt; getPatientHcPartyKeysForDelegate(patientId)

 Get the patient (identified by patientId) hcparty keys.
 Those keys are AES keys (encrypted) used to share information between HCPs and a patient.

 This endpoint is used to recover all keys that have already been created and that can be used to share information with this patient.
 It returns a map with the following structure: ID of the owner of the encrypted AES key -&gt; encrypted AES key.
-The returned encrypted AES keys will have to be decrypted using the patient&#39;s private key.
+The returned encrypted AES keys will have to be decrypted using the patient&#39;s private key. { \&quot;hcparty 1 delegator ID\&quot;: \&quot;AES hcparty key (encrypted using patient public RSA key)\&quot; \&quot;hcparty 2 delegator ID\&quot;: \&quot;other AES hcparty key (encrypted using patient public RSA key)\&quot; }

 ### Example
 ```kotlin